 By embracing natural gas, Africa is taking advantage of cleaner and easier access to energy; efficient power generation for local industrial and commercial use; and reduction in the cost of production of goods.
 Ultimately, natural gas has the potential to take countries in the region from the status of frontier markets to fully developed economies.

 These statistics are a background to our operations, which are driven by a dynamic and focused strategy of developing high-yield gas and power portfolio investments to facilitate sustainable economic advancement.

 To view our customer conversion chart, click here

 Regional Operations (West Africa)

 Axxela is the first non-affiliated and independent shipper on the WAGP and plans to expand the supply of gas into other West African countries.
-Through our regional operations, we have saved more than 51,000 tons CO2e from being emitted into the atmosphere since September 2018, an average of about 6,400 tons CO2e per month.
+Through our regional operations, we have saved more than 279,000 tons CO2e from being emitted into the atmosphere since September 2018, a monthly average of about 30,000 tons CO2e.
 Propelled by our professionalism, strategic partnerships, and excellence across our business enterprise, we remain firmly committed to the positioning of gas as a catalyst for socio-economic empowerment across the region’s key markets.

 Operations in Nigeria

 Axxela has consistently demonstrated competitive leadership

 in the Nigerian energy market, and has leveraged the capability

 of its gas grid to build power generation plants, comprising